 What is a Smart Meter?

 A smart meter is a device that records how much electricity and/or gas your household is using.
-It is very similar to existing meters, but smart meters allow customers to see how much energy they are using in the in-home display (also known as an IHD).
-This means that customers can keep track of their energy and understand how much various devices are costing them daily.
-Using the IHD you can keep an eye on your energy usage and figure out possible ways to reduce any energy waste, for example turning your TV off rather than leaving it on standby mode.
-The smart meter works as a way of providing an accurate bill based on the energy being used, rather than an estimate, which allows people to create a more accurate budget for their living costs.
+It is very similar to existing meters, but smart meters come with an in-home display (IHD) which allows customers to see how much energy they are using.
+This means that customers can keep track of their energy and understand how much various devices are costing them.
+Using the IHD you could find it easier to keep track of your energy usage and figure out possible ways to reduce any energy waste, for example turning your TV off rather than leaving it on standby mode.
+Getting a smart meter means you will get an accurate bill based on the energy being used, rather than an estimate, which could help you with your budget.
 Hopefully, this will also reduce the stress of receiving unexpected bills.

 How to Get a Smart Meter?

 If you want a smart meter, you need to contact your energy supplier so you can find out if you can have one and when they will be able to install it.
-Everyone in the UK is entitled to be offered a smart meter but some people may have to wait a longer period to receive one.
+Everyone in the UK should be entitled to a smart meter by the end of the rollout.
 Multiple factors can affect how quickly you can receive a meter, for example, energy supplier, address, current meter and type of residence.